mehran-01/XSS-Inspector/README.md

-### XSS Inspector is An automated penetration testing tool to test XSS vulnerabilities on web applications
+### XSS Inspector is an automated penetration testing tool to test XSS vulnerabilities on web applications
-* Note: this app built for vulnerabilities testing purposes by an authorised user so use it at your own responsibility
+* Note: this app built for vulnerabilities testing purposes by an authorized user so use it at your own responsibility

 ### Requirements:
 Install Python: